abdolence/slack-morphism-rust/docs/src/events-api-axum.md

- # Events API and OAuth
+ # Events API and OAuth for Axum

  The library provides route implementation in `SlackClientEventsListener` based on Hyper/Tokio for:
  - Push Events